cbrkrtek/DevOps-security-hands-on-labs/README.md

 * **`feature/enterprise-pipeline` Branch:** The core development environment.
 Switch to this branch to explore the complete codebase, active automated pipelines, configuration playbooks, and functional IaC templates.

 > 💡 **Quick Navigation:** To audit the full technical implementation and review the project source files, please checkout the **`feature/enterprise-pipeline`** branch.
+>

+### Repository Structure: An intentional pivot

+Labs 01–06 in this repository share a single codebase, cluster, and CI/CD pipeline by design — the goal was to build a cohesive, evolving DevSecOps platform where each lab builds on the infrastructure of the last.

+Starting with supply chain security, I've moved to **standalone repositories per project**.
+The reason: supply chain security, secrets management, and similar deep-dive topics deserve to stand on their own — a complete, self-contained case with its own architecture, findings, and README, rather than a subfolder competing for attention inside a larger monolith.
+It also lets each project demonstrate an end-to-end build from `git init` to production-grade tooling, without inheriting assumptions from prior labs.

+This repository remains the home for infrastructure hardening, IaC, and foundational Kubernetes security work.
+Deep-dive, standalone projects live
+here:

+* 🔐 **[Supply Chain Security Lab](https://github.com/cbrkrtek/supply-chain-security-lab)** — Cosign/Sigstore keyless signing, SBOM, Kyverno admission control, ArgoCD GitOps, Trivy Operator runtime scanning.
+* 🔑 **[HashiCorp Vault Secrets Management Lab](https://github.com/cbrkrtek/vault-secrets-management-lab)** — Kubernetes auth, dynamic secrets, OIDC-based CI authentication, Kyverno policies against raw Kubernetes Secrets. *(in progress)*

 ## 🏗️ Lab Structure